foundry-vtt-community/wiki.js/development/api/document.md

 Everything that is stored in the database is a `Document`.
 Some Documents are Embedded Documents which live fully inside a parent document (e.g. Items in Actors or Tiles in Scenes).
 Embedding can be multiply nested - a `Scene` could have a `TokenDocument` which has an `Actor` that has an `Item` that has an `ActiveEffect`.
 All layers of embedding are collectively known as "Descendant Documents".

-Documents do not handle rendering; that is the job of [Applications](/en/development/api/application) and the Canvas.
+Documents do not handle rendering; that is the job of a [Applications](/en/development/api/applicationv2) and the [Canvas](/en/development/api/canvas).
 Many document lifecycle events impact rendering, but the actual internal functions of those renders to translate the data changes to visual changes are handled by the aforementioned sections of the API.

 The official api documentation has a list of all Documents, their Data schemas, and other classes related to those documents.
 Document schemas are tracked in the "base" class, e.g. the valid data for an [Actor](https://foundryvtt.com/api/classes/client.Actor.html) document is derived from [`BaseActor.defineSchema`](https://foundryvtt.com/api/classes/foundry.documents.BaseActor.html#defineSchema).